Crystal meth Abuse

 Abuse of crystal meth can be dangerous in a variety of ways.
 Sustained use will create a tolerance for the drug, forcing addicts to increase their dosage to experience the same effects.
 In addition to the symptoms above, people who use these drugs also have an increased risk of getting HIV and hepatitis B and C, either through sharing needles with someone who has an infection, or because drug use can lead to unsafe behaviors such as having unprotected sex.

-The National Institute on Drug Abuse explains how long-term methamphetamine use has many other negative consequences, including:
+Long-term methamphetamine use has many other negative consequences, including:

 - extreme weight loss